richhl/kalturaCE/package/app/README.txt

 - Kaltura CE should run as a Virtual Host under Apache2
 - Kaltura does not provide a complete migration path from CE 1.5 and older.
 Migration instruction from Kaltura CE 2.0.x to Kaltura CE 3.0 will be provided.
 - The links within the KMC 'Quick Start Guide' PDF are pointing to the KMC hosted by Kaltura at www.kaltura.com and not to the local Kaltura CE
+- Incomplete testing of Kaltura CMS/LMS extensions (WP,Drupal ,Joomla, Moodle ) with Kaltura CE v3.0 Beta version - to be finalized on official release

 -----------------------------------------------------------------------------------------------------------------
 Get Assistance